-If you’ve done any reading up at all on CBD oil, CBD vape liquids, or basically any CBD-based product for pain, anxiety, or depression relief, then you’ve likely heard something at some point about third-party lab reports.
-But what are they, and how do you read them?
+Have you done any reading up on CBD oil recently?
+Most CBD products, including CBD tinctures and CBD vape liquids, come with third-party lab reports.
+But what are these, and how do you read them?

-Naturally, this presents quite the conundrum for the innocent patient or genuine customer who wants to find a good, safe, and effective productive that will help them find relief from their specific condition.
+This presents quite the conundrum for the innocent patient or genuine customer.
+Folks simply want to find a good, safe, effective product that will help them find relief from their specific condition.

-As such, CBD third party lab reports are basically a means to provide an unbiased verification of what’s actually in the product that you’re buying.
-There have actually been CBD companies in years past who have gotten warning letters from the federal government for advertising “CBD” products that were randomly tested to contain practically nothing but coconut oil.
-When news came of this, it prompted both consumers and the “real” manufacturers alike to demand heightened transparency in terms of what’s actually in the product being sold.
-This is where the third party labs come in.
+There have been CBD companies in the past who have gotten warning letters from the federal government.
+These companies were advertising “CBD” products that contained practically nothing but coconut oil.
+This prompted consumers and manufacturers alike to demand heightened transparency.
+This is where third-party labs for CBD oil comes in.

 In this article, we show you step-by-step how to read CBD third party lab reports, and how to interpret them in the most effective way possible.
 Once you get the hang of it and learn the primary compounds, it’s actually pretty straightforward.
 [And as a side note, we’ll be using examples from reports issued for two of the biggest CBD oil manufacturers in the industry: Elixinol and CW Hemp by the Stanley Brothers.]

-First Things First: What Compounds to Look for in a CBD Lab Report
+First Things First: What Compounds to Look for in a CBD Third Party Lab Report

-Before we take a look at the actual reports, let’s go over some of the main compounds that a lab report might produce for a full-spectrum CBD oil.
-(We’ll note the “good” ingredients with a (*) and the “bad” ingredients – the ones you don’t want to see in your CBD oil – with a (^).
+Before we look at the actual reports, let’s go over some of the main compounds that a lab report might feature for a full-spectrum CBD oil.

-- Other cannabinoids.
 CBD itself is a cannabinoid, but it’s far from the only one present in the cannabis or hemp plant.
-Other cannabinoids to look for in third part lab reports are *CBC, ^THC, *THCA, *CBG, *CBDA, and *CBN.
-(Of course, though, if you’re looking for a CBD oil that doesn’t produce a high, you’ll want to make sure it has zero THC). *Also, be advised that many reports won’t list the full cannabinoid profile.
-So if you don’t see CBC, THCA, CBG, CBDA, or CBN listed on the report, it doesn’t necessarily mean it’s a bad CBD oil, it just means the other cannabinoids didn’t show up on the chromatograph.*
+Other cannabinoids to look for in third party lab reports are CBC, THC, THCA, CBG, CBDA, and CBN.
+(Of note, if you’re looking for a CBD oil that doesn’t produce a high, you’ll want to make sure it has zero THC.
+Also, be advised that many reports won’t list the full cannabinoid profile.
+So if you don’t see CBC, THCA, CBG, CBDA, or CBN listed on the report, it doesn’t necessarily mean it’s a bad CBD oil.
+It just means the other cannabinoids didn’t show up on the chromatograph).

-- ^Microbes.
 The term “microbe” in itself is very vague, as there are millions of different species of microbial organisms out there, both good and bad.
 In general, though, you don’t want any living organisms present in your CBD oil.
-So if microbes show up in the third party lab report, your best bet is to steer clear.
+So if microbes show up in the third-party lab report, your best bet is to steer clear.

 CBD Third Party Lab Report: Elixinol

-- Verified ingredients: (these were the actual base ingredients tested to be present in the sample tincture) – MCT oil (natural fracturation from coconut oil); hemp seed oil; CO2 cinnamon extract (for flavoring); peppermint essential oil.
+- Verified ingredients: (these were the actual base ingredients tested to be present in the sample tincture) – MCT oil (from coconut oil); hemp seed oil; CO2 cinnamon extract (for flavoring); peppermint essential oil.

 - Active cannabinoid profile: (this is the most important one for determining the actual presence/potency of CBD) – 100 mg CBD (with an allowable variation of +/- 10%); 0% THC (so in other words, the sample product tested exactly as it was labeled).
 No other cannabinoids were listed on the report.